-After having walked across Singapore 3 times now, this is in my opinion the best coast-to-coast walk across Singapore.
+After having walked across Singapore 3 times now, this is in my opinion one of the best coast-to-coast walks across Singapore.
 I have created maps and a brief guide for anyone who has a few spare days and wants to get a feel for what this country is about.

 This ‘trail’ (of completely my own creation) will take you through many of Singapore’s tourist highlights as well as some of the surprisingly extensive nature areas in the country.
 It also includes some of the more everyday areas of Singapore.